 Company Audit | Mandatory to prepare a financial audit at the end of each fiscal year. | Audit requirements vary; only Specific entities like FZE and FZCO need yearly audits. |

-You might be thinking about how to select the ideal jurisdiction for your business setup in Dubai.
+Well, the question of choosing between freezone vs mainland for your business setup in UAE is very personal and will purely depend on your business goals and needs.
 Here are some questions that will make the decision easier for you:

 The jurisdiction you choose should support the business operations you plan to carry on.
-There may be certain activities that some freezones may not support.
+While there are more than 2000 business activities supported in UAE, there may be certain activities that some freezones may not support.

 For those looking to expand their business operations across the UAE, mainland company formation may be a better choice.
-Those looking to target more international clients can choose freezone business setup.
+Those looking to target more international clients or a niche can choose freezone business setup.

 If you want to enjoy 100% ownership of your business, consider freezones.
 On mainland, though now complete foreign ownership is permissible, yet some activities may need partnering with local sponsors.